Updated: February 2022

 The physiology of placental birth

 This is an overview of what happens to ensure the placenta is born and the blood vessels feeding the placenta stop bleeding.
-If you want references, the information is available in any half decent anatomy and physiology text book (eg. Coad & Dunstall 2011; Rankin & Stables 2010)
+I cover the physiology of childbirth in-depth in my book Reclaiming Childbirth and my online course Childbirth Physiology.

 Birth does not happen in distinct stages and the birth of the placenta is part of a complex process that begins before the baby is born.
 Oxytocin makes the uterus contract.
 Oxytocin is released by the posterior pituitary gland (in the brain) during labour to regulate contractions.
 It is one of the key birthing/bonding hormones.
-I really don’t have the space here to get into any depth about birth hormones, so check out the work of Sarah Buckley to find out more.
 As the birth of the baby becomes imminent, high levels of oxytocin are circulating in the mother’s blood stream.
 This creates strong uterine contractions which move the baby through the vagina, and prepare the mother and baby for post-birth bonding behaviours.

-At this point you may notice a small gush of blood as the placenta separates and the umbilical cord lengthen as the placenta moves downwards.
+At this point a small gush of blood may be seen as the placenta separates and the umbilical cord lengthens as the placenta moves downwards.